Constraints on Axions from Cosmic Distance Measurements: Data and methodology

 For the factors in \Eq{eq:DAeff} related to IGM propagation we assume the same benchmark quantities as for the SNIa Pantheon dataset.
-For the factors dealing with the ICM effect, we use the three benchmark magnetic field models described in \Eqsto{eq:modA}{eq:modC}, and take $L_\icm=6.08~\kpc$ to be the (uniform) size of the magnetic domains, which is the mean of the $L^{-1.2}$ distribution between $3.5-10~\kpc$ proposed in \cite{Reynolds:2019uqt}.
-We take the virial radius in Eq.~\Eq{eq:avgPggicm} to be $R_\vir = 1.8~\Mpc$, that of the Perseus cluster.\footnote{We also performed our analysis with different $R_\vir$'s for each cluster instead, using the parameters of DM halo NFW profile listed in \cite{Bonamente:2005ct}.
-This made the analysis more computationally expensive, and yielded identical results to those with fixed $R_\vir = 1.8~\Mpc$.} Finally, we take the CMB photons to have energy $\omega_\mathrm{CMB} = 2.4 \times 10^{-4}~\eV$.
-We average the X-ray photon energy in the band $0.7 - 7\; \mathrm{keV}$ using the measured temperature of each cluster \cite{Bonamente:2005ct}, and the resulted photon effective energy is around $\omega_\mathrm{X} = 5\; \mathrm{keV}$, which we use for our fits.
+For the factors dealing with the ICM effect, we use the three benchmark magnetic field models described in \Eqsto{eq:modA}{eq:modC}.
+We take the CMB photons to have energy $\omega_\mathrm{CMB} = 2.4 \times 10^{-4}~\eV$.
+We average the X-ray photon energy in the band $0.7 - 7\; \mathrm{keV}$ using the measured temperature of each cluster \cite{Bonamente:2005ct}, and the resulting photon effective energy is around $\omega_\mathrm{X} = 5\; \mathrm{keV}$, which we use for our fits.
 In light of the uncertainties in the axion-photon conversion for X-rays in the ICM discussed in \Sec{subsec:icm}, we also perform fits to the ADD data ignoring the ICM effect.